Pomerelle

 Pomerelle features a spacious lodge at the bottom of the mountain offering foods and beverages.
 There is also a grill outside the lodge on the deck that offers hamburgers, hot dogs, cold drinks, and beer.
 In the basement of the lodge, there is a rental shop.

-On New Year's Day in 1973, a chairlift mishap injured 21 skiers; fortunately there were no fatalities.
+On New Year's Day in 1973, a chairlift mishap injured 21 skiers; there were no fatalities.